saybou/resize/README.md

 - Give serverless-admin Programatic access
 - Attach the AdministratorAccess policy

-Save your new AWS profile into ~/.aws/credentials (with your values) :
+Save your new AWS profile into ~/.aws/credentials (Don't forget to set your values :D) :

 ```test
 [serverless-admin]